jeshan/find-cheap-ec2-spot-prices/README.md

 will look for spot instances currently costing **at most** $0.0199/hour, considering only instance types that have at least 2 vCPUs and 8000 MiB of memory.

+At the end of the scan, you will be shown a list of AZs and instance types sorted by price.

 Requires a recent version of the [boto3](https://github.com/boto/boto3) library to be installed in your python interpreter.

 Tested with Python 3.7